yijunx/play-with-vpn/README.md

 ## create a vm on gcp

+Create instance at compute engine with below config
+* e2-micro
+* ubuntu
-Create instance (e2-micro/ubuntu/default network, enable IP forwarding, use a reserved static ip, if you want to pay a bit more, but just make sure it has an external ip, then create) now we need to add filewall rules to allow udp:51820 and tcp:22. so vpn and ssh can pass
+* default network, enable IP forwarding
+* use a reserved static ip, if you want to pay a bit more, but just make sure it has an external ip then create

+## filewall at vpc layer

+add filewall rules
+* udp:51820 (vpn), use a network tag, then tag the machine. or apply to all machines in the network (a bit overkill).
+* tcp:22 (ssh), you dont need to do this, google has default firewall rule to allow tcp:22 for all machines in default network.

+I did not try with my own VPC with cloudNAT. but it should work.

 ## install wireguard on vm

-commands

 ```
 sudo apt update && sudo apt upgrade -y